ebi-pf-team/interproscan-docs/docs/OutputFormats.rst

 The ``dc-status`` refers to continuous nature of a domain hit in some member databases.
 At the present only Gene3D and FunFam are able to detect discontinious domains.

-If a domain is not  continuous, i.e. is broken up into fragments, each of the fragments are represented under the ``location-fragments`` key and are labelled as "C_TERMINAL_DISC" (for the most c-terminal fragment), "N_TERMINAL_DISC" (for the most n-terminal fragment), and "NC_TERMINAL_DISC" (for all other fragments) - where "DISC" is short for "discontinuous".
+If a domain is not continuous (i.e. it is broken up into fragments) each of the fragments are represented under the ``location-fragments`` key and are labelled as "C_TERMINAL_DISC" (for the most c-terminal fragment), "N_TERMINAL_DISC" (for the most n-terminal fragment), and "NC_TERMINAL_DISC" (for all other fragments) - where "DISC" is short for "discontinuous".
 For example: